tayfunceylan/pet-feeder/README.md

 ## Get Started

+First rename `.env.example` to `.env` and adjust the environment vars to your liking.
-Use docker compose to easyly run the dev setup (Django, Nuxt, Nginx Proxy).
+Then use `docker compose` to easily run the dev setup (Django, Nuxt, Nginx Proxy).

 ```sh
 docker compose -f dev.yml up